ijlee2/codemod-utils/docs/src/docs/tutorials/update-css-files/02-write-custom-plugins.md

 </details>

-By running the `test` command, we can see how value names will be converted.
+Since logging is enabled, we can run the `test` script to see how values will be converted.

 ```sh
 Map(4) {